Wishing you a joyful

 • Deming introduced the cycle (which he called the Shewhart Cycle to the Japanese Union of Scientists and Engineers (JUSE).

-• JUSE, recognizing the power of the framework, adapted the final “See” step to “Check” and “Act”, resulting in the now-famous Plan-Do-Check-Act (PDCA) model.
+• JUSE, recognizing the power of the framework, adapted the final “See” step to “Check” and “Act”, resulting in the now-famous Plan-Do-Check-Act (PDCA) model or PDCA approach.

 In Japan, it became known as the Deming Wheel or Deming Cycle, especially after Deming’s influential work in post-war Japanese quality management.
 Deming himself later preferred the term “Shewhart Cycle.”